HSLdevcom/digitransit-ui/docs/Configuration.md

 * PORT: Define the port number the web server is using to access the UI service.
 * REALTIME_PATCH: ?
 * STATIC_MESSAGE_URL: Define the URL for the catalogue of static messages loaded by the UI.
+* searchParams: This object is used by geocoding queries.